electrobutterfly/code-snippets-and-scripts/wpdb-geodatabase-processor/README.md

 ## Description

-Written for node.js.
+**Written for node.js.**
-The goal is to process and split the **huge geodatabase files in "geojson format"** which can be as big as 10GB each, or even much bigger, by computers with low memory (<= 8GB), without crashing the script running out of memory.
+The goal is to process and split the **huge geodatabase files in "geojson format"** which can be as big as 10GB each, or even much bigger, without crashing the script running out of memory.
 It splits hem into smaller json chunks which then can be handled better for easy injection as layers into maps by web applications.

 <u>**Was it does:**</u>
 **preprocessor.js** reads the huge geodatabase geojson file, splits them into smaller json files and places small, optimized in regional .json chunks into the "./data/chunks" directory.
 At least that is what it should do. 😄

 **file-inspector.js** analyzes the format of the geodatabase files and outputs any